METATARSALGIA (PAIN IN THE BALL OF THE FOOT)

 - Loss of fat pad under the ball of the foot: With ageing, the protective fat pad under the ball of the foot tends to thin out with overuse and may increase the susceptibility to pain in the ball of the foot.

-- Poorly-fitting shoes: Wearing tight, narrowed or high-heeled shoes can put constant strain on the metatarsal bones causing forefoot pain.
+- Poorly-fitting shoes: Wearing tight, narrowed or high-heeled shoes can put constant strain on the metatarsal bones.

 At City Foot Health, our podiatrist will assess diagnose metatarsalgia and recommend suitable treatment plans.
 Contact us for metatarsalgia treatment in London.

-Early treatment is critical to relieve pain.
-At city foot health our podiatrist will recommend a suitable treatment option depending on the severity of the Metatarsalgia.
+Early metatarsalgia treatment is critical to relieve pain.
+At city foot health our podiatrist will recommend a suitable treatment option depending on the severity of the Metatarsalgia and x-ray results.
 The following treatment options can help to ease the pain of metatarsalgia:

 - Resting your feet and applying ice packs wrapped in a towel over the sole of the affected foot can reduce pain and swelling